hollance/neural-engine/docs/is-model-using-ane.md

 Core ML may also split your model into multiple sections and run each using a different processor.
 So it could be using both the ANE *and* the CPU or GPU during the same inference pass.

+## H11ANEServicesThread

-> **Tip:** Press the Pause button in the debugger.
-If there's a thread **H11ANEServicesThread** then Core ML is using the Neural Engine.
+While your app is running on the device, press the Pause button in the debugger.
+If there's a thread with the name **H11ANEServicesThread**, then Core ML is using the Neural Engine for at least some portion of your model.

+## Try `computeUnits`

+Change `MLModelConfiguration`'s `computeUnits` option from `.all` to `.cpuAndGPU` and `.cpuOnly`.

-If the performance of your model on the ANE isn't much faster than on the GPU, Core ML may only be using the ANE for a portion of the model — or not at all.
-You can verify this by setting a Metal or BNNS breakpoint.
+If the performance of your model with `.all` isn't much faster than with the other options, Core ML may only be using the ANE for a portion of the model — or not at all.

 ## Breakpoints